top of page

 When does God promise a curse?

 Israel found themselves under God’s curse on numerous occasions but as we read in Scripture and as we observe through history to present times, God did not and will not abandon them.
-He has brought them back to their promised land and He has mighty things in store for Israel yet in the kingdom of their Lord Jesus Christ.
+He has brought them back to their promised land and He has mighty things in store for Israel yet, in the kingdom of their Lord Jesus Christ.
 Isa.
 49:8-13 reveals part of God’s faithful promise for the future and His comfort and consolation in the moment.
 Please read these verses aloud with your group and discuss how trusting the Lord for the future can help us trust in His consolation for the present.

 Another glimmering passage of hope for Israel is found in Isa.
 52:9,10.
 Please read this portion and answer the question below: